Skip to main content

 ParametersParametersDescription

-partition_columnsYESthe names of the partitioning columns.
+partition_columnsYESthe ames of the partitioning columns.
 The partitioning column values can be string (BINARY not supported), date or datetime, integer, and boolean values.
-From v3.3.3, the partitioning column allows NULL values.
+The partitioning column does not allow NULL values.

 partition_nameYESPartition name.
 It is recommended to set appropriate partition names based on the business scenario to differentiate the data in different partitions.